-- Temporary privileges for an applicant for initial permission to (a) Applicants: practice may be granted by the CEO or CMO, upon recommendation of the Chief of Staff and the department chair, when a Category I or Category II practitioner has submitted a completed application and the application is pending review by the MEC and the Board.
-Prior to temporary privileges being granted in this situation, the credentialing process must be complete, including, where applicable, verification of current licensure, relevant training or experience, current competence, ability to exercise the privileges requested, and compliance with criteria, and consideration of information from the National Practitioner Data Bank and from a criminal background check.
-In order to be eligible for temporary privileges, an individual must demonstrate that there are no current or previously successful challenges to his or her licensure or registration and that he or she has not been subject to involuntary termination of membership, or involuntary limitation, reduction, denial, or loss of clinical privileges at another health care facility. - (b) Locum Tenens: The CEO or CMO, upon recommendation of the Chief of Staff and the applicable department chair, may grant temporary privileges to a Category I or Category II practitioner serving as a locum tenens for an individual who is on vacation, attending an educational seminar, or ill, and/or otherwise needs coverage assistance for a period of time.
+- (a) Applicants.
+To receive temporary privileges, an applicant must be reviewed and approved by the Chief of Staff.
+After approval, the CEO, acting as there presentative of the Board, may grant temporary privileges effective immediately.
+The granting of temporary privileges must be reviewed and approved by the Board at its next regularly scheduled meeting.
+Temporary privileges may be granted only for urgent patient care needs and only under the following conditions: - (1) the applicant has submitted a complete application, along with any application fee; - (2) the verification process is complete, including verification of current licensure, relevant training or experience, current competence, ability to exercise the privileges requested, and current professional liability coverage; compliance with privileges criteria; and consideration of information from the National Practitioner Data Bank, from a criminal background check, and from OIG queries; - (3) the applicant demonstrates that (i) there are no current or previously successful challenges to his or her licensure or registration, and (ii) he or she has not been subject to involuntary termination of Medical Staff membership or involuntary limitation, reduction, denial, or loss of clinical privileges, at another health care facility; - (4) the application is pending review by the MEC and the Board, following a favorable recommendation by the Centralized Credentials Committee, after considering the evaluation of the department chair; and - (5) temporary privileges for a Medical Staff applicant will be granted for a maximum period of 120 consecutive days. - (b) Locum Tenens: The CEO or CMO/EPAC, upon recommendation of the Chief of Staff and the applicable department chair, may grant temporary privileges to a Category I or Category II practitioner serving as a locum tenens for an individual who is on vacation, attending an educational seminar, or ill, and/or otherwise needs coverage assistance for a period of time.
 Prior to temporary privileges being granted in this situation, the verification process must be complete, including, where applicable, verification of current licensure, relevant training or experience, current competence, ability to exercise the privileges requested, and compliance with criteria, and consideration of information from the National Practitioner Data Bank and from a criminal background check.
 In order to be eligible for temporary privileges, an individual must demonstrate that there are no current or previously successful challenges to his or her licensure or registration and that he or she has not been subject to involuntary termination of membership, or involuntary limitation, reduction, denial, or loss of clinical privileges at another health care facility.